innovationOUtside/ou-tm351-jl-extensions/docs/programming-and-coding-support.md

 # Programming and Coding Support

-The following extensions are installed to support code development.
+The following extensions are installed to support code development in notebook code cells.

 ## Execution monitoring